Realizing the Potential of Over 71 Million MSMEs in Southeast Asia

 TFGI and ADB explored this topic in a special session with policy and business stakeholders at the Southeast Asia Development Symposium held on 16–17 March.
 Watch the recordings.

-Ming Tan, Founding Executive Director, Tech for Good Institute
+Founding Executive Director, Tech for Good Institute

 Ming Tan is founding executive director of Tech for Good Institute, which was founded by Grab to leverage the promise of technology to advance inclusive, equitable and sustainable growth for Southeast Asia.
 She is concurrently a senior fellow at the Centre for Governance and Sustainability at the National University of Singapore.